JiwiChong/Reinforcement-Learning/README.md

 Reinforcement Learning is getting increasingly relevant in the field of Business, especially with the explosive growth of IoT and autonomous technologies that were promoted by the Fourth Industrial Revolution.
-In this repository, a data-driven Make-to-Stock (MTS) Inventory Management is conducted with Deep Reinforcement Learning Agents.
+In this repository, a data-driven Make-to-Stock (MTS) Inventory Management is conducted with Deep Reinforcement Learning (DRL) Agents.
 The agent learns on a sequential decision-making basis to optimize the production and allocation of apparel products.
 It learns with the objective to establish the right balance between appropriate storage and demand fulfillment.